-The Penn Museum recognizes the diversity of our guests' abilities and needs, and we offer a variety of programs and services to ensure the accessibility of the Museum and its collection.
+The Penn Museum is open to all.
+We recognize the diversity of our guests' abilities and needs, and we offer a variety of programs and services to ensure the accessibility of the Museum and its collection.

 Accessible Entrances and Parking

 Each of the Museum’s entrances are accessible:

 - The Main Entrance (Kamin), located across from Franklin Field on South Street, is accessible via a wheelchair ramp near the corner of South and 33rd Streets.
 Use this entrance to access the Middle East Galleries, Native American Voices, and Widener Lecture Hall.

 - The Group Entrance (Kress) can be entered via the driveway on the east side of the Museum off Convention Avenue, south of South Street, just past the entrance to Lot 7.
 This driveway is directly across from the SEPTA University City Regional Rail Station.
 Guests may be dropped off at the Group Entrance (Kress) but parking is not available in the Group Entrance lot.
 Use this entrance to access most galleries, the Pepper Mill Café, Museum Shop, and Rainey Auditorium.